ricardojosehlima/lemma_spacy_pt/README.md

 en

-Taking as starting point,the output of lemmatization provided by Spacy, a set of rules was built to generate lemmas that are closer to the standard.
+Taking as starting point,the output of lemmatization provided by Spacy (version 2.3.2 and using the model 'pt_core_news_lg'), a set of rules was built to generate lemmas that are closer to the standard.
 As an example, take the sentence below:

 "Uma empresa não é como uma família."